WuChao-2024/tros_en_wuc_check_fork/docs/boxs/segmentation/mobilenet_unet.md

 #### Use local images for feedback

-The mobilenet_unet segmentation example uses local JPEG/PNG format images for feedback.
-After inference, the rendered images of the algorithm results are stored in the local running path.
+The mobilenet_unet segmentation example uses local JPEG/PNG images.
+After inference, the rendered images of the algorithm results are stored in the local path.

 ```shell
 # Configure tros.b environment